The story so far…

 The most important draw was always their shared sound, described best by David Garber at Thump magazine… “The beats they make don’t sound like dubstep in the Burial sort of way—or early Skream—but more along the lines if the two spent a night in a jazz bar, smoked a blunt, and threw on some sort of velvet jumper.”

 Self-reliance was another important draw: pooling resources to produce, design, promote and sell their own music.
-Whilst this ethos was undoubtedly more time consuming, it allowed for more creative freedom and a deeper connection between label and listener.
+Whilst more time consuming, it allowed for more creative freedom and a deeper connection between label and listener.

 Since forming, the quartet have expanded their ranks, promoting the work of like-minded producers and attracting major support from the likes of Soulection and Phaeleh.
 They have also hosted events in London, Bristol and Leeds, and have just curated their first vinyl project.